turbonomic/tbutil/docs/SUBCOMMANDS.md

 The `-user` option adds the encrypted password to a user export file created with [`export user`](#export-user).
 Note that this **must** be done before the file can used by [`import user`](#import-user).

 Note: The command is interactive and asks for the password from the user but hides what is typed.
-It also accepts the password an "input redirect" file, in which case the prompts are not displayed.
+It also accepts the password from an "input redirect" file, in which case the prompts are not displayed.

 ```
 tbutil crypt -encode {clear_text}]